defifuture/erc20-batched-meta-transactions/README.md

 # A proof-of-concept for batching meta transactions

-When you say "meta transactions" people think of **gasless** transactions, which means that someone else (the relayer) makes an onchain token transaction for you and pays for it in Ether.
+When you say "meta transactions" people think of **gasless** transactions, which means that someone else (the relayer) makes an on-chain token transaction for you and pays for it in Ether.
 In return, you can pay the relayer in tokens (instead of Ether).

 The problem with the current implementation of meta transactions is that it allows the relayer to **relay only one meta tx at a time**.
-While this allows the original (meta) tx sender to avoid using ETH, it doesn't lower the transaction cost for her/him, because the relayer has to be compensated in tokens in approx. the same (or higher) value as the gas fees for the onchain transaction.
+While this allows the original (meta) tx sender to avoid using ETH, it doesn't lower the transaction cost for her/him, because the relayer has to be compensated in tokens in approx. the same (or higher) value as the gas fees for the on-chain transaction.

-The solution is to **batch multiple meta transactions** into **one onchain transaction**.
+The solution is to **batch multiple meta transactions** into **one on-chain transaction**.

 This would **lower the cost** of a meta tx which should be the main purpose of using meta transactions.

 ## The implementation

 The implementation should be pretty straightforward.
 A user sends a meta transaction to a relayer.
-Relayer waits for multiple meta txs to come up in a mempool until the meta tx fees (at least) cover the cost of the onchain gas fee.
+Relayer waits for multiple meta txs to come up in a mempool until the meta tx fees (at least) cover the cost of the on-chain gas fee.

 ### What if the relayer forges a meta tx?